AlexRasevych/AlexRasevych/README.md

 ### 👋 Hi, I'm Alex Rasevych

-I'm a Computer Science graduate from Rutgers University passionate about building AI-powered applications, full-stack web tools, and solving real-world problems with code.
+I'm a recent CS graduate from Rutgers University passionate about building AI-powered applications, full-stack web tools, and solving real-world problems with code.
 I enjoy working with Python, React, and cloud-based tools, and I'm always looking to grow as a developer.

 ---